AverageHelper/ip-echo-cloudflare/README.md

 # IP Echo

 A simple no-logs Cloudflare Worker that returns the caller's IP address.
+Superseded by [ip-echo-rust](https://git.average.name/AverageHelper/ip-echo-rust).

 ## Usage

-A `GET` request to <https://ip.average.name> will return a string containing the caller's IP address.
+A `GET` request to the webserver will return a string containing the caller's IP address.

 ```sh
 $ curl https://ip.average.name